Blue1993/BAPA/README.md

 ### 3. Get Vina terms
 Five intermolecular Vina terms and one flexible Vina term should be calculated using the protein and ligand structure in the PDBQT format.
 The Vina terms used in the proposed method were calculated using a [git repository](https://github.com/HongjianLi/RF-Score) that implements rf-score v3.
 The network predicts the binding affinity using six Vina terms and the number of occurrences of each descriptor.

-Download the following git repository to your `BAPA` Dir.
+You can download the following git repository to your `BAPA` Dir.
 ```
 ~/BAPA$ git clone https://github.com/HongjianLi/RF-Score.git
 ```